aleshaleksey/fansys23/11-weapons-armour.md

 |Crossbow|bleeding||
 |Winch crossbow|bleeding||

 **Hand Crossbow:**: This refers to small, light crossbows that can be wielded in one hand.
 It is a "secondary action" to reload a hand crossbow.
-If the wielder has a free appendage they can reload it as part of the attack (essentially using it as a two handed weapon).
+If the wielder has a free appendage, they can reload it as part of the attack (essentially if the hand crossbow is wielded with two hands).

 **Crossbow**: This refers to a lever-drawn crossbow.
 Reloading this weapon is a "secondary action".
 In practice this means that one may make only one attack per turn with this weapon.

 **Winch Crossbow**: This refers to larger crossbows drawn by a winch.
 It fires a heavy bolt and has terrific penetrating power at close range.
 Reloading it is a "full round action" (you want a squire or hireling for this!).
 In practice this means that a solitary wielder of one of these weapons can only make one attack with it every two turns. **NB:** Light winch crossbows are not included because no one in their right mind who can afford a better one would use these.

-**Optional rule: Repeater Crossbow**: Any crossbow can be fitted a magazine that holds 5 bolts.
+**Optional rule: Repeater Crossbow**: Any crossbow that is not a winch crossbow can be fitted a magazine that holds 5 bolts.
 This means that it only needs to be reloaded every 5 rounds.
 However, these mechanisms are expensive, complex and prone to jamming on snake eyes.
 They also add 1-3lb to the weight of a crossbow.
 Most importantly they are not appropriate to all settings.

 ___
 ### Blowguns